INM-6/alpaca/doc/examples/simple.rst

     @Provenance(inputs=[], file_input=['session_filename'])
     def load_data(session_filename):

-If a function writes one or more files (destination defined by arguments), you can set this using the `file_output` parameter:
+If a function writes one or more files (destination defined by arguments), we can set this using the `file_output` parameter:

 .. code-block:: python